InnoPhaseIoT/connectedhomeip/examples/lighting-app/talaria/README.md

 -   Setup the environment by running the boostrap.sh script as menionend in the FreeRTOS_sdk_3.0_master_matter/matter/README.md **Building the Example application** secion

 ### Building Matter Lighting Application

--   Build the example application:
+The lighting application can be built in multiple modes as per the use case for Talaria TWO EVB:

+- Standalone app without SSBL (Second Stage Boot Loader): For non FOTA support usecase
+- Lighting application for non-secure SSBL mode: FOTA support with SSBL with non-secureboot
+- Lighting application for secure SSBL mode: FOTA support with SSBL with secureboot

+Common make command usage with this application:
+-   To delete generated executable, libraries and object files use.
+Cleaning is must when you are planning tobuild application with different compile time flags:

           $ cd connectedhomeip/examples/lighting-app/talaria
+          $ make clean
+- FOTA will be enabled by default when building the Matter Lighting Application.
+To disable FOTA, build the example application with "make ENABLE_OTA_REQUESTOR=false".

+#### Standalone app without SSBL
+-   Build the example application to be used without SSBL:

+          $ cd connectedhomeip/examples/lighting-app/talaria
           $ source third_party/connectedhomeip/scripts/activate.sh ## If not activated already
+          $ make clean && make

+#### Lighting application for non-secure SSBL mode
+-   Build the example application to be used with non secure SSBL:

+          $ cd connectedhomeip/examples/lighting-app/talaria
+          $ source third_party/connectedhomeip/scripts/activate.sh ## If not activated already
           $ make clean && make EXT_FLASH=true

--   To delete generated executable, libraries and object files use:
+#### Lighting application for secure SSBL mode
+-   Build the example application to be used with secure SSBL:

           $ cd connectedhomeip/examples/lighting-app/talaria
+          $ source third_party/connectedhomeip/scripts/activate.sh ## If not activated already
-          $ make clean
+          $ make clean && make EXT_FLASH=true SECURED=true

-- FOTA will be enabled by default when building the Matter Lighting Application.
-- To disable FOTA, build the example application with "make ENABLE_OTA_REQUESTOR=false".

 ### Building Matter Lighting Application + AWS/MQTT/HTTP Application